Emergency advice

 4. Start CPR

-• You are too exhausted to continue (if there is a helper, you should swap over every one-to-two minutes, but try to minimise interruptions to chest compressions)
+• You are too exhausted to continue (if there is a helper, you should swap every one to two minutes, but try to minimise interruptions to chest compressions)

 • A defibrillator is ready to be used